groupdocs/docs.groupdocs.com/content/viewer-net/developer-guide/basic-usage/document-viewer-html-viewer/html-viewer-minify-html.md

 }
 ```

-This setting will not compress the content as significantly as this might be achieved using Gzip compression (that should be enabled and configured from your webserver).
-But it still might be valuable and can be used as additional optimization in combination with Gzip compression.
+{{< alert style="info" >}}This setting will not compress the content as significantly as this might be achieved using Gzip compression (that should be enabled and configured from your webserver).
+But it still might be valuable and can be used as additional optimization in combination with Gzip compression. {{< /alert >}}

 ## Details Behind Minification